-Posted in: West End VW, Vancouver West Real Estate
+Posted in West End VW, Vancouver West Real Estate

-Please visit our Open House at 401 1010 CHILCO ST in Vancouver.
+I have sold a property at 401 1010 CHILCO ST in Vancouver.

 Prime location!!
 Rare opportunity West of Denman Street!
 These units do not come up often.
 Spacious & Bright top floor Northwest corner 2bedroom two full ensuite's in prime location two blocks to the beach, 2 blocks to the shops on Denman aand one block to Stanley Park.
 Steps First beach, Tennis courts, Golf, and the famous "Lost Lagoon".
 This one owner suite has been lovingly and meticulously maintained, it is the largest and arguably the best suite in the building, with a pleasant outlook to Cherry tree lined Streets.
 Chilco Park has been well cared for, New Roof in 2002, new plumbing & boiler in 2008, and hallway upgrades in 2010.
 Pets and Rentals are welcome.
 Open houses, this Saturday and Sunday 2-4pm